 Receipt of the completed petition by the Secretary shall trigger the item being scheduled as an action item on the Agenda at a separate meeting to be held not less than thirty (30) days nor more than ninety (90) days following receipt of the completed petition.

-Passage of the Amendment requires a two-thirds (2/3) majority vote of the Board Members present and voting at the meeting.
+Passage of the Amendment requires a two-thirds (2/3) majority vote of the full Board.

-Amendment of the Bylaws passed by either of the above methods is subject to approval by the Department.
+Amendment of the Bylaws passed by either of the above methods is subject to approval by the Department of Neighborhood Empowerment.

 ARTICLE XIV: COMPLIANCE